 `examples`.
 See the doxygen documentation for help on how to refer to these

 files from the dox comments in the source files.

-If you need to override any doxygen settings, put them in `docs/Doxyfile.local`.
+If you need to override any doxygen settings, put them in a `docs/Doxyfile.local` in your project.

 ## Generating the documentation

-folder you want to generate dox for (such as a framework checkout).
+folder you want to generate dox for (such as a frameworks checkout).

 For example, if you have a checkout of KCoreAddons at